-In 1871 the cook of a survey party in Kimberly, South Africa stumbled upon the first exhumed diamond of what is now the world’s premier diamond mining region.
+In 1871 the cook of a survey party in Kimberley, South Africa stumbled upon the first exhumed diamond of what is now the world’s premier diamond mining region.
 Within a year of that discovery, 50,000 prospectors and miners had descended on the once pristine and uninhabited region.
 Today, Kimberley is known for two things - diamonds and the world's deepest man-made hole.

 With the recent discovery of diamonds in Antarctica, it appears the southernmost continent is at risk of following the path of Kimberley.
 This is one of the more recent episodes in a series of valuable mineral discoveries in the Antarctic.
 We have also found evidence of petroleum stores, as well as several precious metals.
 However, mining these minerals is especially harrowing, expensive and would decimate the continent.
 Thankfully we have the Antarctic Treaty system which expressly forbids the mining of Antarctic mineral resources.
 But is it enough?

 What is the Antarctic Treaty?

 Since it has no permanent or native human population, Antarctica is not singularly governed by any country.
 The Antarctic Treaty System and its related agreements govern and regulate activities related to Antarctica.
 The treaty, which came into force in 1961, sets Antarctica aside strictly as a demilitarized scientific preserve.
 There are now 50 parties to the Antarctic treaty, including the US, Australia and China.

 In 1988, with the addition of what is termed as the Madrid Protocol, the Antarctic Treaty expanded its reach to more widely protect the Antarctic Environment.
 Among other things the protocol states, “Any activity relating to mineral resources, other than scientific research, shall be prohibited."